top of page

 It's interesting to note that Sunday School attendance was a high priority in the early 1900's.
 Attendance soared to over 200 and the flock was frequently admonished to be in class on time, increase their offering and follow other "rules" of the institution.
 In 1910, it was decided that the Sunday School teachers would start using a grading system, similar to the public school system.

 As the congregation continued to thrive and grow, additional remodeling and construction took place.
 In 1948 the church basement was remodeled into a "Service Center".
 An extensive remodeling project of the sanctuary and Sunday School classrooms was completed in 1957.
 This was the culmination of a $28,000 program designed to meet modern day needs.
 In 1978 the current church office complex was completed.
-A gift of $230,700.00 form the Robert "Red" Stevenson estate in 1983 allowed the church to complete its current structure.
+A gift of $230,700.00 from the Robert "Red" Stevenson estate in 1983 allowed the church to complete its current structure.
 The building project included a large fellowship hall, kitchen, friendship room, sewing room, and courtyard.

 Gallery of History